This post was most recently updated on July 17th, 2021

 My name is Dana and I am chief cook and bottle washer around here.

-I am a homesteading, homeschooling mama of two darling girls (Miss 10 and Miss 8) and little Mr 4 and soon to be new baby.
+I am a homesteading, homeschooling mama of two darling girls and two wonderful little boys.

 I love to cook, garden, paint, craft, knit, read and generally live the good life.
 On the weekends I still have a “normal” job as a nurse in the city hospital.
 But during the week I homeschool the kids and generally run the homestead.

 We are a family of 6 on an amazing adventure homesteading in New Zealand.

 Where did the name Piwakawaka Valley come from?

 The name Piwakawaka Valley is a reference to the many little Piwakawaka (Fantails) that populate the gully on our property.
 They are darling little birds, so very friendly and sweet.

 What are our plans?

 We have built a rustic house out of a tin farm shed, and we are slowing building a homestead and garden, complete with animals.
 Hopefully, we will retire from city life as soon as possible.
 You can read how our story started here.